This is a brief outline of some of the basic commands that are used in MUME. Further help is available for each of them by typing

 - This is used to look at people, objects, exits, creatures, or rooms.
 It will provide a description on what is being looked at if one is available.

-or room.
-It sometimes provides more detailed information than
+person, creature, or room.
+It sometimes provides more detailed information

 LOOK, for example when used on a person or a container.